UgCS SkyHub 3 & True Terrain Following (TTF)

 This system can be used with True Terrain-Following or TTF mode (when the radar altimeter is used to ensure a constant elevation over the ground), and in normal autopilot missions.
 The ODR is also extremely useful for magnetic surveys when digital elevation models (DEM) are used for mission planning, where the possibility to catch the edges of tree branches or parts of other pretruding features, remains a risk.

-The ODR is available for M600 Pro and M300RTK drones.
+The ODR is available as standard for both M300RTK and M350RTK drones.
 Please get in touch to find out more.
 Contact Us.

 ODR